ibm-cloud-docs/discovery-data/tutorial-convo.md

 1. Return to the web browser tab that is open to {{site.data.keyword.discoveryshort}}.
 1. After the website has been crawled and the data processed, the *Improve and customize* page is displayed.
 The page mimics a chatbot interface with a field where you can enter a question.

     If the crawl is not completed and you want to check the progress, go to the Activity page.
 From the navigation pane, click **Manage collections**, and then click to open the COVID FAQ collection.
 The collection should contain over 80 documents.
+After the crawl is completed, go to the *Improve and customize* page.
-1. From the *Improvement tools* panel, expand **Customize display**, and then click **Search results**.
+1. On the *Improve and customize* page, from the *Improvement tools* panel, expand **Customize display**, and then click **Search results**.
 1. Select **Field** instead of Passages as the source of result content, and then select `text` as the field to retrieve.
 Click **Apply**.

     For most searches, returning passages is the best choice.
 But remember, when you enable FAQ extraction, the answers from any question-and-answer pairs that are found are added to the `text`field in each resulting document.
 You want only the answer from the `text` field to be returned.